hagemon/Clipin/README.md

 # Introduction

-A simple tool to capture and pin regions of screen for mac OS.
+A simple tool to capture and pin regions of screen for macOS.

 Preserving important things on your desktop.